shibbo/SMG2-HashLookup/README.md

 # SMG2-HashLookup
 A python program that helps look up hashes in Super Mario Galaxy 2.
-However, it is not perfect and won't find all of them. strings.txt is an extracted part from the DOL that contains every string in the game, with ones that can't possible be possible to use as a field, but whatever.
+However, it is not perfect and won't find all of them. strings.txt is an extracted part from the DOL that contains every string in the game, with ones that can't possibly be used as a field, but whatever.

 It runs on Python 3.